httpwg/http-extensions/draft-ietf-httpbis-http2-tls13.md

 TLS 1.3 {{RFC8446}} updates TLS 1.2 to remove renegotiation in favor of separate post-handshake authentication and key update mechanisms.
-The former shares the same problems with multiplexed protocols, but has a different name.
+The former shares the same problems with multiplexed protocols, but the prohibition in HTTP/2 only applies to TLS 1.2 renegotiation.
-This makes it ambiguous whether post-handshake authentication is allowed in TLS 1.3.

-This document clarifies that the prohibition applies to post-handshake authentication but not to key updates.
+This document updates HTTP/2 to similarly forbid TLS 1.3 post-handshake authentication.

 # Requirements Language